frappe/erpnext_com/erpnext_com/www/in-app-support.md

 - All the Communication that takes place between You and Frappe Technologies is maintained in the respective Support Issue.
 <img class="img-responsive feature-image screenshot" src="/assets/erpnext_com/images/in-app-support/esi-4.gif">

-- You can reply to an Issue by click on the **Reply** button in the timeline.
+- You can reply to an Issue by clicking on the **Reply** button in the timeline.
 <img class="img-responsive feature-image screenshot" src="/assets/erpnext_com/images/in-app-support/esi-2.gif">

 - Once an Issue created is Closed, a user can rate the Support Experience.